cognitedata/reveal/parser-worker/README.md

 ```

 Now `parser-worker/dist/local` folder contains the built worker and wasm files.
-You can host them wherever at your static server.
+You can host them at your static server.

 ### Local development